yerkes-gencore/bulk_template/README.md

 Click the green button in the upper-right corner to make a new repo using this as the template, or use GitHub CLI to make a new repo from this template.

+1. Edit the config files for your study
+2. Create an experimental design table.
+The script `helper_scripts/generate_experimental_design_sheet.R` can be a good starting point.
+You will need to fill in study metadata.
+3. Use the `analysis_scripts/bulk_rnaseq_qc_template.runfile.Rmd` to perform QC and create a standalone object.
+This script is relatively 'push button' if the config sheets are set up correctly, so you should just be able to run all chunks.
 *The QC template relies on functions from the [gencore-bulk](https://github.com/yerkes-gencore/gencore-bulk) repo.
 See the link for install instructions*

-Assuming the config is set up correctly (see next section), you can execute the script by running the `scripts/bulk_rnaseq_qc_template.runfile.Rmd`.
-This should load all data, set up the analysis objects, and render the initial QC report in the reports folder.
+4. Run the `analysis_scripts/bulk_rnaseq_analysis_template.runfile.Rmd`.
+You will need to set up an experimental formula, and likely make other edits.

+## Template files ##

+### Config ###

+A yaml-style config specifies variables to be used in the script.
+Here you specify the STAR output directory, STAR reference directory (used to rename genes from IDs to symbols), PCA mapping aesthetics, etc.

 ### Experimental Design Table ###

 The template relies on metadata provided in a table format.
 The table should include the following fields: